David Zayas: Early life

-Zayas was born in Ponce, Puerto Rico, and raised in The Bronx, New York.
+Zayas was born in New York, brought to Puerto Rico as a baby, and came back to The Bronx, New York right before school.
+He spent the early years around Hunts Point area, then moved to the Sound View Section for Highschool.

 Career

 Zayas joined the United States Air Force at age 19 and was a police officer with the New York City Police Department for almost 15 years.
 His experience as a police officer allowed him to develop as a character actor, leading to a series of acting jobs on television and film, mainly playing law enforcement officers, but playing characters on the other side of the law, as well, such as Enrique Morales on HBO's long-running prison-drama Oz.
 Zayas was a main cast member of Dexter for all of its eight seasons.